 What Can You Do When Your Retainer Doesn’t Fit Anymore?

 When your retainer doesn’t fit anymore, it is a good idea to see your orthodontist to check for any significant changes.
 If your teeth alignment has really changed, you may need braces again.
 If not, you will need a new retainer.
+It’s important to note that with proper care, most retainers will last for 2 years before you need a replacement.

 At SportingSmiles, we can help you get that new retainer for a fraction of the cost your orthodontist will charge.
 Our retainers are made in the same type of dental lab as your orthodontist uses, the only difference is instead of your dentist making a mold of your teeth, you use our patented self-impression kit to make your own mold.
 We use that mold to make you the same high-quality retainer.
 You can even get a second retainer to have as a backup for less cost than one retainer from your orthodontist.
 For more information, visit Orthodontic Retainers today.